nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   * `/ovd` in `tlist`.

 * Parameters can be in any order.<br>
-  e.g. if the command specifies `/n NAME /ph PHONE_NUMBER`, `/ph PHONE_NUMBER /n NAME` is also acceptable.
+  e.g. if the command specifies `/n NAME /ph PHONE`, `/ph PHONE /n NAME` is also acceptable.

 * If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `/ph 12341234 /ph 56785678`, only `/ph 56785678` will be taken.